pwcom.co.uk Ltd is a specialist PR, marketing and construction technology consultancy founded by Paul Wilkinson.

 By mid-2000, Paul had been recruited by BIW and as part of the core management team helped propel the software developer to the forefront of the UK’s expanding construction collaboration technology market, winning the 2006 Building Entrepreneur of the Year award along the way.

-An experienced industry professional, Paul has judged various awards programmes, including the CIPR Excellence Awards, IBP’s PR and Communication Awards, and Bentley’s Be Inspired Awards.
+An experienced industry professional, Paul has judged various awards programmes, including the CIPR Excellence Awards, IBP’s PR and Communication Awards, and Bentley’s Year in Infrastructure Awards.

 In the spring of 2009, Paul re-established his consultancy business, undertaking projects for clients in the following main areas: